Why Lanzarote in Winter is One of the Best for Locals

 Nature Comes Alive

 As the temperatures do start to drop from 28°C, you’ll notice that nature welcomes the cooler weather.
 The fresh conditions and few drops of rain that do fall in Lanzarote during winter help to revive the island’s greenery.
 Grassy hills and fields become plush and shine beautifully as the winter sun shines down.
 What’s more, fields covered with a carpet of yellow and blue wildflowers only appear during winter, offering an even more beautiful and diverse landscape.
 The scenery you’ll see is practically postcard perfect!

 Winter is the perfect time to go stargazing in Lanzarote.
 In fact, the island is known for being one of the best places in the Northern Hemisphere to observe what’s happening in the sky.
 Lanzarote in winter offers bright and clear skies, providing perfect conditions for stargazing.
 If you fancy a real adventure, take yourself to the top of Mount Teide.
 This will be a truly memorable experience for anyone to join in with.
 The Teide National Park has been crowned a “starlight destination” and is recognised as one of the best places to stargaze away from light pollution.

 Featured Lanzarote Properties

-3 Bedroom detached villa with private pool for sale in Playa Blanca
+Luxury semi-detached villa with private pool in Playa Blanca